Band Geeks: Impact

 During the halftime show on February 3, a short clip of Squidward and a snippet of the Bubble Bowl performance scene were used to announce guest singer Travis Scott, who Squidward described as "a true musical genius who needs no introduction."
 Many social media users were critical of the failure to include the "Sweet Victory" song and found the brief animated segment to be an inadequate tribute to Hillenburg.
 CBS News reported that the response by SpongeBob fans was mixed and noted the positive response from the animated show's official Twitter account.
-Despite the show's mixed reception, on-demand streams of "Sweet Victory" increased 566% after the Super Bowl, going up from 46,000 streams on February 1–2 to 310,000 on February 3–4.
+Despite the show's mixed reception, on-demand streams of "Sweet Victory" increased by 566% after the Super Bowl, going up from 46,000 streams on February 1–2 to 310,000 on February 3–4.
 This led the track to enter Billboard's United States Hot Rock Songs chart at number 23 and the Kid Digital Song Sales chart at number two, just under Pinkfong's "Baby Shark."
 The day after the game, the Dallas Stars' Twitter page uploaded a modified version of the full "Sweet Victory" sequence, in which the band's uniforms were altered from red to green to match the Stars' colors, with the title "The #SuperBowl halftime show fans deserve".
 The Stars' video had previously been shown during their February 1 game against the Minnesota Wild.

 During the SpongeBob SportsPants Countdown Special, before the NFL on Nickelodeon Wild Card matchup between the Chicago Bears against the New Orleans Saints, the "Sweet Victory" sequence was #1 on the countdown.
 Several NFL stars appear during the sequence.
-In February 2021, the clip of SpongeBob performing the song from the episode was featured in the Super Bowl LV commercial to promote ViacomCBS' launch of the Paramount+ streaming service, as various characters from the ViacomCBS profolio reached the summit of Paramount Mountain.
+In February 2021, the clip of SpongeBob performing the song from the episode was featured in the Super Bowl LV commercial to promote ViacomCBS' launch of the Paramount+ streaming service, as various characters from the ViacomCBS portfolio reached the summit of Paramount Mountain.
 The commercial and its usage of the song received a positive reception, with many believing the inclusion of the song was done to make up for the failure to include it in the halftime show two years earlier.

+Prior to airing their alternate broadcast of Super Bowl LVIII, Nickelodeon used "Sweet Victory" to kick off its broadcast of the game.